 - Would you generate enough sales volume to justify the marginal profit of blow-out deals?

-- Do you value revenue over employee experience?
+- Do you value revenue over customer and employee experience?

 Black Friday was never about giving customers the opportunity to buy for less.
 It was always about companies dumping old inventory and inferior product into the market.

-Here are some classic ways retailers manipulate consumers into believing they are accessing deeper discounts or once-in-a-lifetime deals:
+Here are some classic ways retailers manipulate consumers into believing they’re accessing deeper discounts or once-in-a-lifetime deals:

 - Misleading Advertisements and scam ads

 - Strategic product placement, placing full priced items next to discounted ones to trick you into mistakenly paying full price

 Misleading.
 Your.
 Customers.
 Is.
 Not.
 Customer.
 Centric.

 Understand Who Your Customer Is and What They Value